Parasyte Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Shinichi’s contact with Migi causes him to question whether humans have any right to claim ethical superiority over the parasites, whilst Migi and Reiko Tamura’s interactions with humans inspire them to adopt more human qualities like love and sacrifice.

 Iwaaki chose a high school setting after envisioning a certain situation.
 Iwaaki believed that a high school environment would make the scene when Migi turns into a penis within front of Satomi Murano work best.
-Therefore, she gave Parasyte a high school setting.
+Therefore, he assigned Parasyte a high school setting.

 Remember that on June 12, 2015, the Chinese Ministry of Culture outlawed 38 anime and manga series, including Parasyte, in mainland China.